Montgomery, WV (MNG)

 The railroad runs through the center of this small community located on the Kanawha River.
 Platted in 1876, Montgomery was a busy shipping center for more than two dozen coal operations by the early 20th century.

 Montgomery, WV 25136

-The town’s growth was influenced by the construction of the Kanawha & Michigan Railroad on the opposite side of the river, the erection of a new bridge across the river and the connection of the Virginian Railway with the C&O, at Deepwater, a few miles from Montgomery.
-By the early 1910s, the town had become a shipping center for 26 coal operations, and was the largest town in Fayette County.
+The town’s growth was influenced by the construction of the Kanawha & Michigan Railroad on the opposite side of the river, the erection of a new bridge across the river and the connection of the Virginian Railway with the C&O at Deep Water, a few miles to the southeast.
+By the early 1910s, Montgomery had become a shipping center for 26 coal operations, and was the largest town in Fayette County.

 The New River Excursion trains, which have run since 1966 every fall at peak foliage-viewing season, stop at the Montgomery station to board passengers.
 This is the last stop by these chartered Amtrak trains before entering the New River Gorge and continuing to Hinton.